LINDGRENBA/pdx-businesses/README.md

   1. Select the GET action in the dropdown
   2. Enter the following route into url box and add the id at the end of the route : `http://localhost:5000/api/businesses/1`

+* Search with parameters to limit the number of pages / number of responses you receive:
+  1. Select the GET action in the dropdown
+  2. Enter the following route into the url box:

 * To add a business/owner: POST
   1. Select 'Body' directly underneath url box
   2. Change radio button 'none' to 'raw'